Thursday, December 26, 2024

 The highest form of martial art

 Using innovative interdisciplinary approaches and applying new technologies, he will seek new empirical and conceptual understanding of Ukraine's place in world history.
 Topics that will be explored include the beginnings of human settlement, the spread of Indo-European languages, the relationship between classical Greece and the Black Sea region, Viking Age Europe, the relationship between Byzantium and Kiev, and contemporary issues of nation-building and empire.
-This should help to find answers to such fundamental questions as “Who are we?”, “How was a nation possible?”
+This should help to find answers to such fundamental questions as “Who are we?”, “How was the nation possible?”

 It is noted that the project will unite about 50 Ukrainian and 40 foreign scientists.
 Over the course of three years, they will develop nearly 70 themes, exploring their connections and interdependencies.